What is Vendor Management?

 Key Takeaways

-• Vendor management is the discipline of managing relationships with technology suppliers throughout the complete lifecycle—from selection through offboarding
+• Vendor management is the discipline of managing relationships with technology suppliers across the full lifecycle — from selection through offboarding.

-• Effective vendor management reduces costs, mitigates risk, ensures contract compliance, and maximizes value from supplier relationships
+• Effective vendor management reduces cost, mitigates risk, secures contract compliance, and maximises value from supplier relationships.

-• The vendor lifecycle includes: identification, evaluation, onboarding, contract management, performance monitoring, and offboarding
+• The vendor lifecycle runs through identification, evaluation, onboarding, contract management, performance monitoring, optimisation, renewal, and offboarding.

-• SaaS and cloud have fundamentally changed vendor management, introducing subscription sprawl and consumption-based pricing challenges
+• SaaS and cloud have fundamentally changed vendor management, introducing subscription sprawl, decentralised purchasing, and consumption-based pricing.

 What is Vendor Management?

-Vendor management is the systematic process of managing relationships with technology suppliers to maximize value, minimize risk, and ensure compliance throughout the engagement lifecycle.
+Vendor management is the systematic process of managing relationships with technology suppliers to maximise value, minimise risk, and ensure compliance across the engagement lifecycle.

-• Software publishers (Microsoft, Oracle, SAP, Adobe, IBM)
+• Software publishers — Microsoft, Oracle, SAP, Adobe, IBM, and 100+ others

-• Service providers (consultants, integrators, managed service providers)
+• IT service providers — consultants, system integrators, and managed service providers

-• Who are our vendors and what do we purchase from them?
+• Who are our vendors, and what do we purchase from each?

 • What are our contract terms, obligations, and renewal dates?

-• Are we getting value from our vendor relationships?
+• Are we getting value from the relationship?

-• Are we compliant with licensing and usage agreements?
+• Are we compliant with licensing and usage rights?

-• How do we optimize spend and negotiate better terms?
+• How do we optimise spend and negotiate better terms?

-Without structured vendor management, organizations face spiraling costs, compliance failures, security vulnerabilities, and missed optimization opportunities.
+Without structured vendor management, cost leaks, compliance failures, security exposure, and missed optimisation opportunities compound year on year.

 Why Vendor Management Matters

-The average enterprise manages relationships with hundreds of technology vendors:
+The average enterprise manages relationships with hundreds of technology vendors.
+Typical breakdown:

 Problem

-30-40% of software and SaaS licenses go unused
+20–40% of software and SaaS licences go unused (Zylo, Productiv, CloudZero benchmarks)

 Auto-renewals